JustinLingard/rlaqn/README.md

 6 1993                                                         Capture Rate (%)    93      YES
 ```
 ## ```get_laqn_sites```
-Site meta data, for closed and current air quality monitoring station in the LAQN, can be obtained using the ```get_laqn_sites``` function, e.g.,
+Site meta data, for each past and current air quality monitoring station in the LAQN, can be obtained using the ```get_laqn_sites``` function, e.g.,

 ```r
 > laqn_sites <- get_laqn_sites()
 ```

 ```r
 > head(laqn_sites)